MarcnKov/FSO_simulation_v2/README.md

 **MODIFY**

-Parameters in the sim_config.json as needed

-List of parameters accepted by *sim_config.json*
+Parameters in the sim_config.json as needed.
+List of parameters accepted by *sim_config.json*.

 | Parameter       | Description   | Units       | Notes |
 | -------------   | ------------- |-------------|-------------|